Sara Harland visited the popular Andrew Pern restaurant, The Star Inn The Harbour, here is what she thought…

 Family is another big theme and motivator for Andrew as his parents are regular visitors to the Star Inn the Harbour as they still live near Whitby.
 So, I thought I would bring my mum with me to review the Star Inn the Harbour.
 I have suddenly become very popular with friends, family and work colleagues since I have started reviewing restaurants for The Whitby Guide and my mum was on my list of dining partners to take.
 I phoned her up a week before we went to tell her that The Whitby Guide had organised for me to review the Star Inn the Harbour.

 The main brasserie area of this restaurant ceiling is covered in sails, thick ropes, crab pots and seafaring objects.
-You can even enjoy your fish and chips in booths decked out in timber with plenty of seaside memorabilia around you to take in whilst choosing from the menu that is spilt in two parts with dishes from the harbourside or from the countryside.
-Everything is finished to such a high standard, thanks in large part to the work of local craftsman such as James Godbold from Godbold Blacksmiths Ltd to handcraft bespoke octopus door handles for example.
+You can even enjoy your fish and chips in booths decked out in timber with plenty of seaside memorabilia around you to take in whilst choosing from the menu that is split into two parts with dishes from the harbourside or from the countryside.
+Everything is finished to such a high standard, thanks in large part to the work of local craftsmen such as James Godbold from Godbold Blacksmiths Ltd to handcraft bespoke octopus door handles for example.
 There is also a private dining room for you to experience being in an exclusive captains’ quarters for any special occasions to celebrate with family and friends.

-Our table was situated in the window area of the restaurant, so we could view the harbour and watch the fishing boats come in, with the Abbey and Church street as a backdrop.
-From our waiter’s suggestion we ordered a bottle of Muscat dry white wine to accompany our meal.
-My mum and I both ordered seafood dishes for our starters, so that we got to try some of these classic dishes with the Star twist.
-I had my favourite dish in the world, that I have every time it is on the menu anywhere I go – The stars version of Moules Marinere; headlined as ‘Steamed Shetland Mussels served in ‘Scarborough Fair’ with parsley, sage, rosemary and Thyme.’
+Our table was situated in the window area of the restaurant, so we could view the harbour and watch the fishing boats come in, with the Abbey and Church Street as a backdrop.
+From our waiter’s suggestion, we ordered a bottle of Muscat dry white wine to accompany our meal.
+My mum and I both ordered seafood dishes for our starters so that we got to try some of these classic dishes with the Star twist.
+I had my favourite dish in the world, which I have every time it is on the menu anywhere I go – The stars version of Moules Marinere; headlined as ‘Steamed Shetland Mussels served in ‘Scarborough Fair’ with parsley, sage, rosemary and Thyme.’
 I was presented with a huge bowl of this shellfish delight with a wedge of lemon, the flavour of mussels was strong, but the Scarborough Fair broth balanced this flavour out.

 My mums’ starter was a classic take on a prawn cocktail, ‘Posh Prawn and Oak Smoked-Salmon Cocktail, Bloody Mary sorbet and fresh horseradish.’
 This came with an even more striking presentation style and my Mum was very impressed.
 Our main courses came from the countryside menu as we both chose meat dishes.